Proximal ADMM for Nonconvex and Nonsmooth Optimization: Introduction

 When problem \eqref{pp:problem template} is convex, plentiful distributed solution methods are available.
 The methods can be distinguished by the presence of the composite objective component $g$ and the number of decision blocks $N$.
-When $g$ is null, we have the classic dual decomposition methods \cite{necoara2015linear, falsone2017dual}, the well-known alternating direction method of multiplier (ADMM) for two decision blocks ($N=2$) \cite{boyd2011distributed} and its extensions to multi-block settings ($N \geq 3$)\cite{lin2015sublinear, cai2017convergence, bai2018generalized}.
-While the classic ADMM and its variations propose to update the decision components in a sequential manner (usually called \emph{Gauss-Seidel} decomposition), the works \cite{deng2017parallel} and \cite{chatzipanagiotis2017convergence} have made some effort in developing parallel ADMM and its variations (usually called \emph{Jacobian} decomposition ).
-The above methods are generally limited to problems with separable objective functions (i.e., only $f_i$ exist and $g=0$).
-For the case where some composite objective component $g$ also exists, linearized ADMM \cite{aybat2017distributed} and inexact linearized ADMM \cite{bai2022inexact} have been further developed.
+When $g$ is null, we have the classic dual decomposition methods \cite{necoara2015linear, falsone2017dual}, the well-known alternating direction method of multiplier (ADMM) for two decision blocks ($N=2$) \cite{boyd2011distributed} and the variations for multi-block settings ($N \geq 3$)\cite{lin2015sublinear, cai2017convergence, bai2018generalized}.
+While the classic ADMM and its variations propose to update the decision components in a sequential manner (usually called \emph{Gauss-Seidel} decomposition), the works \cite{deng2017parallel} and \cite{chatzipanagiotis2017convergence} have made some effort in developing parallel ADMM and its variations (usually called \emph{Jacobian ADMM} or \emph{parallel ADMM}).
+The above methods are generally limited to separable objective functions (i.e., only $f_i$ exist and $g=0$).
+For the general case with composite objective component $g$, linearized ADMM \cite{aybat2017distributed} and inexact linearized ADMM \cite{bai2022inexact} are also studied.

 The above results are all for convex problems.
 Nevertheless, massive applications arising from the engineering systems and machine learning domains require to handle the type of problem \eqref{pp:problem template} with possibly nonconvex objectives $f_i$ and $g$.
 The non-convexity may originate from the complex system performance metrics or the penalties imposed on the operation constraints.
-When the objective components $f_i$ and $g$ lack convexity (i.e., the monotonically non-decreasing property of gradients or subgradients is lost), developing distributed solution methods becomes a much more challenging problem, especially to establish the theoretical convergence guarantee.
-Though some fresh distributed solution methods for constrained nonconvex problems have been developed, they can not be applied to problem \eqref{pp:problem template} due to the non-smooth structure caused by the local constraints $X_i$ relevant to all decision blocks.
+When the objectives $f_i$ and $g$ lack convexity (i.e., the monotonically non-decreasing property of gradients or subgradients is lost), developing distributed methods with theoretical convergence guarantee becomes a much more challenging problem.
+Though some fresh distributed methods for constrained nonconvex problems have been developed, they can not be applied to problem \eqref{pp:problem template} due to the nonsmoothness caused by the local constraints $\X_i$.
 This can be perceived from the following literature.